SupritiVijay/Extracting-Gradients-from-huGGing-face-Sentence-Classifiers/README.md

-# Extracting-Gradients-from-huGGing-face-Sentence-Classifiers
+# EGGGS-C: Extracting Gradients from huGGing face Sentence-Classifiers

-EGGGS-C: Extracting text gradients from Hugging face Transformers
+Our aim is to extract text gradients from the transformers part of the Hugging face Framework.